How Jennifer Hudson Stays Slim After 7 Years

-The Grammy Award-winning singer lost an impressive 80 pounds—slimming down from a size 16 to a size 6—over the course of her weight loss journey.
-But do you know what’s even more impressive?
-She’s kept it from creeping back for 7 years!
+Jennifer Hudson lost an impressive 80 pounds—slimming down from a size 16 to a size 6—over the course of her weight loss journey.
+But do you know what's even more impressive?
+The Grammy Award-winning singer kept it from creeping back for over 7 years!
 While studies show most people who drop significant pounds regain the weight they lose, Hudson has managed to keep her svelte figure all this time.

 She Keeps Tempting Food at Bay